mattvenn/tecknet/README.md

 ## Introduction

 The [tecknet iep300](http://www.amazon.co.uk/Ultra-Compact-Lipstick-Sized-Flashlight-Lightning-Blackberry/dp/B001HG1ZFK) is based on a Li-Ion 18650 battery and stated to deliver 3000mAh.
+It's weight is 72 grams.

 The 18650 format seems to be highly susceptible to fraud.
 Some good examples are [documented here](http://www.torchythebatteryboy.com/p/18650-batteries-chargers.html).